bademux/feedly-api/README.md

 Feedly Java API
 ==========

-The API Lib is hightly inspired and based on Google API libs.
+The API Lib is highly inspired and based on Google API libs.
 There are some JUnit Integration Test.
 You can treat them as examples.

 Features planned in nearest future: